richardrflores/richardrflores.github.io/_posts/2014-09-16-setting-up-requirejs-with-aspnet-mvc.markdown

 });
 {% endhighlight %}

 We also need to define a module that represents our view.
-This module will allow us to seperate our UI code, specifically code we would use to manipulate the DOM.
+This module will allow us to separate our UI code, specifically code we would use to manipulate the DOM.
 This is also where will bind our viewModel to our view using the ko.applyBindings method.

 {% highlight javascript lineos %}
 define(['jquery', 'knockout', './ViewModels/defaultViewModel'], function($, ko, defaultViewModel) {